History

 Torsional Pendulum Clock 1

-I was extremely pleased with how this clock turned out and decided to continue to explore the use of torsional pendulums in future clocks.
+I was extremely pleased with how this clock turned out, and I decided to continue exploring the use of torsional pendulums in future clocks.

-Up to this point, I had cut each wheel from a single sheet of Baltic Birch plywood which is very stable and does not warp.
+Up to this point, I cut each wheel from a single sheet of Baltic Birch plywood, which is very stable and does not warp.
 Unless one uses a colored wood finish, which can be problematic on the gear teeth, one is also limited to the natural color of Baltic Birch.
-Cutting each wheel from a single piece of wood also limits the size of the wheel that can be achieved.
-The solution to this was to develop wheels that are constructed from multiple pieces of wood that are then assembled to form the complete wheel.
-After some experimentation, I came up with a design that splits the wheel into a central hub, five spokes, and a five-part rim.
+Cutting each wheel from a single piece of wood also limits the wheel size that can be achieved.
+The solution was to develop wheels constructed from multiple pieces of wood that are then assembled to form the complete wheel.
+After some experimentation, I developed a design that splits the wheel into a central hub, five spokes, and a five-part rim.
 The mating surfaces are shaped to interlock in a way that ensures accurate positioning.

 Torsional Pendulum Clock 2 (2015) is very similar to its predecessor but utilizes a conventional hour train using two wheels rather than a daisy wheel mechanism.
 The clock wheels, frame, and torsional pendulum weight holder are made from Walnut wood.
 This clock has been running for over 3 years, and the wheels have remained flat with no evidence that they will warp.